-You have a Numpy array.
+Problem Description: You have a Numpy array.
 You want to select specific elements from the array.
-But you can neither use slicing, nor indexing.
-What can you do?
+But neither slicing nor indexing seem to solve

 import numpy as np A = np.array([[1,2,3], [4,5,6], [1,2,3]]) print(A[A > 3]) # [4 5 6]